ianido/ConfigServer/README.md

 ```
 Now how can I access to all those values?

-Ok first lets use a client tool for connecting to the ConfigServer and setup in our traditional config file the endpoint connection:
+Ok first lets use a client library (not required) for connecting to the ConfigServer and setup in our traditional config file the endpoint connection:

 web.config or app.config
 ```